Hpauric/hpauric.github.io/_posts/2018-01-20-Configuring-Entity-Relationships-with-Entity-Framework.md

 title: Configuring Entity Relationships with Entity Framework
 published: true
 image_url: /images/electricity-pylons.jpeg
+excerpt: It's tempting to manually configure relationships in Entity Framework using the Fluent API.
+However, it's often more effective to configure by convention.
 description: It's tempting to manually configure relationships in Entity Framework using the Fluent API.
 However, it's often more effective to configure by convention.
 ---